NHSLeadership/nightingale-2-0/readme.txt

  behaves and whether the top level page is linked etc.

 == Changelog

+ = 2.3.4 =
+ * Bugfix release:
+  * Fixed cookie control positioning
+  * Fixed additional LD page button CSS
+  * Fixed additional LD expander buttons accessibility

 = 2.3.2.1 =
- * hotfix
+ * Hotfix
   * Updated stylesheet version in markup so old cached versions are not called and result in wonky displays.

  = 2.3.2.1 =
- * hotfix
+ * Hotfix
-  * header area without NHS logo was restricted to 80px width.
+  * Header area without NHS logo was restricted to 80px width.
 This has been resolved.

  = 2.3.2 =
- * maintenance and bugfix release:
+ * Maintenance and bugfix release:
   * Updated to Gravity Forms 2.5.
 Very strongly suggest updating gravity forms at the same time as updating to this version of the theme.
   * Converted all sass to dart-sass for less bloat.
 If developing with theme, please ensure you run npm install before doing any css work
   * Updated to nhsuk-frontend version 5.1
-  * reworked all css, but in particular admin to reduce size of files.
+  * Reworked all css, but in particular admin to reduce size of files.

  = 2.3.1.4 =
- * bugfix release:
+ * Bugfix release:
   * Fixed pagination in learndash content (added new nonce value to ensure correct form submission)
   * Fixed php warning on all_fields template (related to original styles array which is no longer used)
   * Fixed action links in calendar context